SciCatProject/documentation/Operator/Step_by_Step_Setup.md

 Log into mongodb at the console, e.g. run

-1. If not using Kubernetes
+If not using Kubernetes
 ```
 mongo dacat
 ```

+in Windows cmd or powershell

+    mongosh dacat

 or, if using Kubernetes